FlowFuse/website/src/handbook/peopleops/expenses.md

 If you use your own means to purchase something that ought to be covered by the company, you can claim back the money through [work.pilot.co/expenses](https://work.pilot.co/expenses).

-* Create a new expense by clicking <kbd>Add new expense</kbd>
+* Create a new expense by clicking <kbd>Add item on the Payment Items tab on your Deel homepage</kbd>
-* Enter a description, category, price and attach an invoice, then click <kbd>Add new expense</kbd>
+* Enter the type of adjustment and select the Expense Category
-  * This expense will now appear in your "Unreported expenses" list
+* Enter a description, expense name, price and attach an invoice, then click <kbd>Submit</kbd>
-* Apply a check against the expense in your "Unreported expenses" list then click <kbd>Create expense report</kbd>
+* This expense will now appear in your "Pending" list
-* Fill out the description fields then click <kbd>Send expense report</kbd>
+* Adjustments approved before the payroll cut-off date will be processed in the current month's payroll.
+Any adjustment approved after the payroll cut-off date will be processed in the next month's payroll

 ### Asset purchases over $500

 Any asset purchase over $500 (laptops, devices etc) needs to be centrally recorded.
 This is done in a Google Sheet kept in a drive shared with the Finance team that is not generally accessible.
-Send details of the purchase to the CEO or CTO so it can be recorded.
+Send details of the purchase to the HR Manager so it can be recorded.

 ### Education & Conferences